Hey, Soul Sister: Appearances in other media

 Train performed the song on the show Red Eye w/ Greg Gutfeld on Fox News which aired during the early morning broadcast on April 20, 2010.
 They have also performed the song on numerous talk shows, including The Tonight Show with Jay Leno, Live with Regis and Kelly, The Ellen DeGeneres Show, Lopez Tonight, and The Howard Stern Show.
 They also performed the song before the 2010 Major League Baseball Home Run Derby on ESPN.
-Train performed the song at Dick Clark's New Year's Rockin' Eve 2011.
+Train performed the song at Dick Clark's New Year's Rockin' Eve in 2011.

-It has also been played in several TV shows: CSI: NY in the episode "Second Chances", Hellcats in its first episode, and Medium in chapter 6x03 "Pain Killer".
+It has also been featured in several TV shows: CSI: NY in the episode "Second Chances", Hellcats in its first episode, and Medium in chapter 6x03 "Pain Killer".
 It has also been played in the Canadian TV show Being Erica, in chapter 3x11.
 "Hey, Soul Sister" can also be heard on "Ko'olauloa", the sixth episode of the rebooted Hawaii Five-0, where it was sung and played live by Aidan James.

 The song was performed on ABC's Dancing with the Stars on May 4, 2010, and on America's Got Talent on July 21, 2010.
 A cover of the song was also performed by "Munch's Make Believe Band," the animatronic show located at Chuck E. Cheese's restaurants.
 The Dixie Chicks covered this song while on their 2010 tour with The Eagles.

-In Fox's TV musical-comedy series Glee the song has been covered in the ninth episode of season two, "Special Education" (aired November 30, 2010) by actor Darren Criss (as his character Blaine Anderson) singing the solo in a performance with the fictional show choir Dalton Academy Warblers (voiced by all-male a cappella group Beelzebubs).
+In Fox's TV musical-comedy series Glee the song was covered in the ninth episode of season two, "Special Education" (aired November 30, 2010), by actor Darren Criss (as his character Blaine Anderson) singing the solo in a performance with the fictional show choir Dalton Academy Warblers (voiced by all-male a cappella group Beelzebubs).

 "Hey, Soul Sister" was also covered by 2010 X Factor Australia winner Altiyan Childs for his self-titled debut album.
 Also in Australia, it was performed by Robbie Anderson on The Voice Kids.
 The song was performed by Street Corner Symphony on the second season of the television show The Sing-Off during episode 2: "Songs From The Past 5 Years".
 In 2010, the dance troupe from Strictly Come Dancing performed a quickstep to the song and it was used in a Samsung 3D TV commercial.
 It was also used by Spanish telecommunications company Movistar in commercials from their Latin America operations in 2010.

-In October 2024, the American TV series Saturday Night Live spoofed the song in a sketch titled “Forbidden Romance”, where a white man in the 1950s (portrayed by Andrew Dismukes) performs the song in an attempt to convince his racist parents to approve of his engagement to a black woman (portrayed by Ego Nwodim).
+In October 2024, the American TV series Saturday Night Live spoofed the song in a sketch titled "Forbidden Romance", where a white man in the 1950s (portrayed by Andrew Dismukes) performs the song in an attempt to convince his racist parents to approve of his engagement to a black woman (portrayed by Ego Nwodim).
 His parents are won over, but the woman's family, who had previously approved of the relationship, find the song so cringe-worthy that they revoke their approval, to which the woman agrees and dumps him.